 Poland corporate banking options

-- While Poland boasts mature banking sector, most of the banking institutions in the country are foreign-owned.
+- While Poland boasts a mature banking sector, most of the banking institutions in the country are foreign-owned.
 International banks present in Poland include i) Deutsche Bank; ii) ING Bank Śląski SA and iii) Societe Generale SA.
 Generally, most banking groups originate from either Germany or France;

-Healy Consultants Poland corporate banking services
+Healy Consultants Group PLC’s Poland corporate banking services

-- If our Client is not comfortable with a Polish corporate bank account, Healy Consultants can open an international corporate bank account outside of Poland.
+- If our Client is not comfortable with a Polish corporate bank account, Healy Consultants Group PLC can open an international corporate bank account outside of Poland.
 Examples include Latvia, London, New York, Germany, Bulgaria, South Africa, Australia, or Dubai.
-Our fee for this service is €2,950 without travel or €2,550 with travel.
-All banks will be top tier banks in these countries with excellent internet banking services.
+Our fee for this service is €4,950 without travel or €4,000 with travel.
+All banks will be top tier banks in these countries, including provision of excellent internet banking services.

 Opening a corporate bank account in Poland